cairo-book/cairo-book/src/ch02-02-data-types.md

 Unsigned ints can store numbers from 0 to 2<sup>n</sup> - 1,
 so a `u8` can store numbers from 0 to 2<sup>8</sup> - 1, which equals 0 to 255.

-Additionally, the `usize` type depend on the architecture of the computer your program is running on, which is denoted in the table as “arch”:
+Additionally, the `usize` type depends on the architecture of the computer your program is running on, which is denoted in the table as “arch”:
 64 bits if you’re on a 64-bit architecture and 32 bits if you’re on a 32-bit architecture.